dubit/unity-hierarchy-behaviour/README.md

 Its a collection of GameObject extension methods to allow for runtime instantiation of MonoBehaviours that include an Initialize method that takes type-safe arguments.

 ## What are the Core Features?
-- CreateChild (From Resources, From Loaded or Instantiated)
+- CreateChild (New, Resources, Loaded or Instantiated)
-- ReplaceChild (From Resources, From Loaded or Instantiated)
+- ReplaceChild (New, Resources, Loaded or Instantiated)

 ## Why does it exist?
 The ability to easily add child game objects with behaviours, initialize them and pass in type-safe args